-Behind “Conversations with People Who Hate Me,” The Timeliest Podcast of 2017
+Behind “Conversations with People Who Hate Me,” The Timeliest Podcast Of 2017

 “You can only be reminded so many times that you’re a ‘fag’ and a ‘waste of oxygen’ before you find ways to tune it out,” Marron says of the online hate he’s incurred in recent years.

 When he unveiled the Every Single Word project in 2015, which reduced movies’ runtime to just the dialogue spoken by people of color, the response was fairly nasty.
-Since his face wasn’t featured in the videos at all, he managed to mostly evade the wrath of commenters.
-His next big project, Sitting in Bathrooms with Trans People, which is exactly what it sounds like, attracted a tsunami of transphobia, but little personal animosity toward Marron.
-It wasn’t until the Unboxing series, where the host literally “unpacked” problematic subjects like Police Brutality and Rape Culture, that he found himself centerstage, the only target for aggrieved viewers.
+Since his face wasn’t featured in the videos at all, though, he managed to mostly evade the wrath of commenters.
+His next project, Sitting in Bathrooms with Trans People, which is exactly what it sounds like, attracted a tsunami of transphobia, but little personal animosity toward Marron.
+It wasn’t until the Unboxing series, where the host literally “unpacked” problematic subjects like Police Brutality and Rape Culture, that he found himself center stage, the sole target for aggrieved viewers.

-His viewers in general were especially incensed any time the topic of Islamophobia arose.
+His viewers were especially incensed any time the topic of Islamophobia arose.
 Many of them argued that Marron, a gay man, was stupid for supporting a religion that doesn’t support him.

 “In an interview I did with a panel of Muslim women, one commenter wrote ‘Dumb fag, don’t you know they want to kill you?'”
 Marron recalls.
 “In my mind, I thought, ‘Well, sir, I don’t think that’s true, but it seems like you want to kill me.'”